AbhishekKolakkal/volocopter-assignment/README.md

 ### About Database

 - We are using SQLite3 as database.
-- A file named flights.db will be stores in the server directory
+- A file named flights.db will be stores in the server/src directory
 - We have 2 table
     1. missions
     2. mission_state